-Why Causes Brassy Blonde Hair?
+What Causes Brassy Blonde Hair?

 When you bleach dark hair to lighten your natural shade, it reveals warm tones rather than cool ones.
 These tones vary from red to yellow, but none of them come close to a multi-faceted blonde achieved by a talented stylist.

-While the dye process is the biggest culprit behind brassiness, there are several other causes.
+While the dyeing process is the biggest culprit behind brassiness, there are several other causes.
 If your shampoo contains sulfates or parabens, you might want to ditch it.
-They leave behind buildup, which can bring out your hair's natural brassy hues.
+They leave behind buildup, which can bring out your hair’s natural brassy hues.
 The metals found in tap water can also cause discoloration.
 To remedy this issue, use a shower filter when washing and conditioning your hair.

 You could also be washing too frequently.
 If you shampoo every day, try cutting back.
 Washing your hair strips it of the color pigments that give it its blonde luster.
 If your scalp starts to feel like an oil slick when you don’t shampoo daily, opt for dry shampoo.
 Many of them are formulated without harmful sulfates and parabens, they don’t strip the hair, and they often leave your hair smelling fresh.

 To restore your dyed blonde hair to its post-salon luster, you need to boost the cool tones in your hair.
 The cool toner will counteract the unappealing brassy color that’s revealed after a few shampoos.
 This will imbue it with the natural blonde sheen that your colorist helps you to achieve.